-- How to Recognise Elderflower – the tree, the flowers, the leaves
+- – the tree, the flowers, the leaves

-The Elder is a somewhat scraggy, untidy-looking tree which doesn’t usually have a single, main trunk.
+The elder (also known as an elderflower tree or an elderberry tree) is a somewhat scraggy, untidy-looking tree which doesn’t usually have a single, main trunk.
 Instead, several stems tend to emerge from the ground and branch frequently, giving the tree a bushy, shrub-like appearance.

 Where does Elderflower grow?

-Elder trees can be found in parks, woodlands, forests, hedgerows, by the roadside and in many gardens, right across the world.
+Elder trees can be found in parks, woodlands, forests, hedgerows, by the roadside and in many gardens, right across the world – Ireland, France, Germany, the UK, the United States, Canada, Australia etc.

 When fully in bloom, each tiny flower is white/cream in colour and has 5 rounded petals, white/cream stamens (stalks) and yellow anthers (small pollen sacs attached to each stamen/stalk).